GM82Project/gm82core/Documentation/Build.md

 # Building

-*Instructions on how to set-up & build.*
+*Instructions on how to set - up & build.*

 <br>